 Best Legal Billing Software (2026): A Bookkeeper's Ranking

-The best legal billing software for solo attorneys is MyCase ($39/user/month).
-For small firms that need more depth, Clio Manage ($49/user/month and up).
-For firms that want billing and accounting in one system without QuickBooks, CosmoLex ($109/user/month).
-For firms already running QuickBooks Online who need legal billing layered on top, LeanLaw ($55/user/month).
-For firms that only need payment processing, LawPay ($20/month).
+The best legal billing software for solo attorneys in 2026 is MyCase Basic ($39/user/month annual), or $78/user/month total with the MyCase Accounting add-on for three-way trust reconciliation.
+For small firms that need more depth, Clio Manage Essentials ($89/user/month annual) or Advanced ($119/user/month annual).
+For firms that want billing and trust accounting in one system without QuickBooks, CosmoLex (approximately $99/user/month, two-user minimum, $198/month effective floor).
+For firms running QuickBooks Online who need legal billing layered on top, LeanLaw Core ($40-55/user/month) or Pro ($55-60/user/month) with a free seat for the bookkeeper.
+For firms that need only payment processing, LawPay charges no monthly fee with transaction rates of 2.
+99% plus $0.30 per card payment.

 What Should Legal Billing Software Do for a Law Firm?